 II.Section3.G.
 Minutes.
 The minutes of the University Senate and its committees, including the Executive Committee, shall be open to inspection by the University Community subject to applicable privacy and open records laws.

 II.Section3.H.
 Attendance.
 Each University Senator is expected to attend every University Senate meeting.
-Each member of a senate committee is expected to attend every meeting of that committee.
+Each member of a committee of the university senate is expected to attend every meeting of that committee.
 A report that contains an aggregation of the attendance records of committees and the University Senate shall be accessible to all members of the University Community in an appropriate format.
-A person who is on authorized leave for an extended period of time shall notify the Chair of the Committee to which the person has been elected and the Chair of the Executive Committee of her/his anticipated absence.
+A person who is on authorized leave for an extended period of time shall notify the Chair of the Committee to which the person has been elected and the Chair of the Executive Committee of this anticipated absence.

 II.Section3.I.
 Reports.
 All reports given at a University Senate meeting shall be submitted in an appropriate format to the Secretary of the University Senate for inclusion in the minutes of that meeting.

 II.Section 4.
-Officers of the University Senate
+Officers of the University Senate.

 II.Section4.A.
 Presiding Officer and Presiding Officer Elect.
 The University Senate shall have a Presiding Officer, who presides at all meetings of the University Senate, and a Presiding Officer Elect, who shall assume the position of Presiding Officer the following year.
 Only elected faculty senators are eligible to serve as Presiding Officer or Presiding Officer Elect.
 The election of the Presiding Officer Elect shall proceed as follows.
 At the spring organizational meeting of the University Senate, the outgoing Subcommittee on Nominations shall nominate one elected faculty senator from the incoming University Senate.
 The Presiding Officer at the spring organizational meeting shall then call for other nominations from the floor.
 Should this result in more than one nominee for Presiding Officer Elect, all members of the incoming University Senate shall vote by secret ballot.
 The nominee receiving the most votes shall be the Presiding Officer Elect.
-The terms of service for the Presiding Officer and Presiding Officer Elect shall begin with the adjournment of this spring organizational meeting, and shall end when her/his successor assumes office.
+The terms of service for the Presiding Officer and Presiding Officer Elect shall begin with the adjournment of this spring organizational meeting, and shall end when a successor assumes office.

 II.Section4.B.
 Secretary.
 The University Senate shall elect a Secretary at its spring organizational meeting who shall be responsible for keeping minutes at all meetings of the University Senate.
 Only elected faculty senators are eligible to serve as Secretary.
 The election of the Secretary of the University Senate shall proceed as follows.
 At the spring organizational meeting of the University Senate, the outgoing Subcommittee on Nominations shall nominate one elected faculty senator from the incoming University Senate.
 The Presiding Officer at the spring organizational meeting shall then call for other nominations from the floor.
 Should this result in more than one nominee for Secretary, all members of the incoming University Senate shall vote by secret ballot.
 The nominee receiving the most votes shall be the Secretary.
-The term of service of the Secretary shall begin at the call to order of the first meeting of the University Senate following the spring organizational meeting at which (s)he is elected, and shall end when her/his successor assumes office.
+The term of service of the Secretary shall begin at the call to order of the first meeting of the University Senate following the spring organizational meeting at which the Secretary is elected, and shall end when a successor assumes office.

 Article III.
 University Senate Organization